 As mentioned above under the circumstances for annulment, these types of marriages are most commonly undertaken in order that a spouse who is from a foreign country for the purpose of gaining entry into the United States by marrying a U.S. Citizen.
 The State of Florida frowns on sham marriages, and if it can be proven, the United States government will prosecute the sham marriage as a federal crime.

 The penalty for marriage fraud is not only having the marriage annulled, but it can also include being sentenced up to five years in prison and paying a fine up to $250,000.

-Though annulments are not usually granted in the state of Florida, the staff at the Law Offices of S.G.
+the staff at the Law Offices of S.G.
 Morrow & Associates is dedicated to family law and helping our clients understand when annulment may be possible.